Huawei in early 5G trials with 30 telcos; CEO rejects U.S. security fears

 Huawei is forging closer commercial ties with big telecom operators across Asia, the Americas and Europe, putting the company in prime position to lead the global race for future 5G networks, despite U.S. allegations it poses a security threat.

-The Chinese equipment maker, which derives roughly half of its revenue from its home market, is conducting pre-commercial 5G trials in many of the world’s biggest cities, including Seoul, Tokyo, London, Milan and Vancouver in Canada, Hu said.
+The company, which generates roughly half of its revenue in China, is conducting pre-commercial 5G trials in many of the world’s biggest cities, including Seoul, Tokyo, London, Milan and Vancouver in Canada, Hu said.

 Potential commercial benefits aside, these agreements indicate that many countries allied to the United States do not share Washington's security concerns. (reut.rs/2GKRE9d)

-Asked about reports that the U.S. government has raised security concerns with the Australian government over Huawei’s role in building communications in the country, Hu said the company is willing to work with authorities to ease any fears.
+Asked about reports that the U.S. government has raised security concerns with the Australian government over Huawei’s role in building communication networks there, Hu said the company is willing to work with authorities to ease any fears.

-”We are very happy to conduct open and transparent discussion with the Australian government and telecom operators.“On this issue we stay very positive and open”.
+”We are very happy to conduct open and transparent discussion with the Australian government and telecom operators.
+“On this issue we stay very positive and open”.

 A bill introduced in the U.S. Senate this month would bar equipment from Huawei from any U.S. government networks to prevent Chinese spying.
 Hu dismissed Washington’s concerns that its products pose security threats as “groundless suspicions”.

+“Those words are not based on solid facts and for that we are very sorry,” Hu told reporters when asked about the concerns.

+Huawei’s CEO agreed on one point U.S. security officials have made: Deeper security threats lurk in the extended supply chains of thousands of partners which Huawei and other network suppliers must rely upon to develop, produce and distribute their products around the world, Hu said.

-Huawei has signed 5G field trial agreements with 45 operators in total, the CEO said.
+Huawei has signed 5G field trial agreements with 45 operators, the CEO said.
 Around 25 of those pre-commercial testing and field trial agreements have been publicly announced in recent years, according to Reuters data.

-2018 will mark the first year of commercialization for 5G, the CEO the maker of fixed line and mobile network equipment and the world’s No.3 smartphone maker told reporters.
-“We have seen the emergence of real demand for 5G technologies,” Hu said.
+Sweden’s Ericsson , the No.2 mobile networks supplier, has 38 publicly announced 5G operator partnerships, while No.3 mobile supplier Nokia has disclosed 5G field trials with 31 network operators worldwide, Reuters data shows.

+A spokesman said Nokia has 5G research and development pacts with 43 of its top 50 customers, including non-public ones.

+It is targeting total revenue of more than $102 billion for 2018, Chinese media reported last month, which in yuan terms would mean growth falling to 9 percent.

+In response to a question from Reuters, Hu said that each of the three arms of its business - operator, enterprise and consumer - would have positive growth, but he declined to give specific figures, saying its 2018 targets would be announced next month.

-Reporting by Eric Auchard; editing by Jason Neely/Mark Heinrich
+Reporting by Eric Auchard; editing by Mark Heinrich and Jason Neely